How long it takes to learn Korean?

 For example, talking with locals as an ESL teacher in Korea.
 It won’t even be 1%.

-Hence, keep a language goal and your inspiration to achieve each time.
-Let’s discuss this inside out.
+Hence, keep a language goal and your inspiration to achieve it each time.
+Let’s discuss this in depth.

-6 Factors determines the time to learn Korean
+6 Factors determine the time to learn Korean

-So, to answer your main topic, let’s get into some facts to know how long it takes to actually learn Korean?
+So, to answer your main topic, let’s examine how long it takes to learn Korean.

 The required time depends mainly on a few factors.
-This covers your passion, language difficulty, mother tongue, Korean proficiency level you want to reach, and of course, how you learn!
+This covers your passion, language difficulty, mother tongue, Korean proficiency level you want to reach, and how you learn!

 Let’s investigate further!